rmanelloeth/fhe_chat/README.md

 2. **Encryption Result** is an FHE handle (bytes32) — a reference to encrypted data
 3. **FHE Handle** is stored on-chain instead of plaintext message
 4. **Retrieval** returns FHE handle, which can be decrypted via FHE relayer
-5. **Display** uses localStorage to store original messages for user-friendly display

 ### Encryption Process